Volcanic plug: North America and the Caribbean

-There are several volcanic plugs in the United States, including Morro Rock in California, Devils Elbow located in the Heceta Head Lighthouse Scenic State Park on the Oregon coast, Thumb Butte in the Sierra Prieta of Arizona, and Shiprock in New Mexico.
+There are several volcanic plugs in the United States, including Morro Rock in California, Devils Elbow located in the Heceta Head Lighthouse Scenic State Park on the Oregon coast, Thumb Butte in the Sierra Prieta of Arizona and Agathla Peak near Monument Valley, and Shiprock in New Mexico.
 Devils Tower in Wyoming and Little Devils Postpile in Yosemite National Park, California, are also believed, by many geologists, to be volcanic plugs.
 In Canada, the Northern Cordilleran Volcanic Province gives rise to several confirmed and suspected plugs.
 Chief among these is Castle Rock, located in British Columbia, which last erupted during the Pleistocene.
 The southern coast of Saint Lucia is dominated by the iconic Pitons, a UNESCO World Heritage Site.
 The twin peaks, Gros Piton and Petit Piton, steeply rise more than 770 m above the Caribbean.